 For Lobster Lovers: THE MAINE COAST

 You can pick up almost anywhere along the winding rugged coastal roads of Maine for a drive with hours and hours of gorgeous scenery, lovely beaches, and quaint small-town sights.
-Try the trip up Route 1 from the Ogunquit through Orchard Beach to Belfast, where a pedestrian bridge spans the Passagassawakeag River, and continue on along the coast to seal and whale-watching Bar Harbor.
+Try the cross country road trip up Route 1 from the Ogunquit through Orchard Beach to Belfast, where a pedestrian bridge spans the Passagassawakeag River, and continue on along the coast to seal and whale-watching Bar Harbor.
 If you’re having fun and feeling ambitious, continue on to the stunning Acadia National Park.
 Be advised: You’ll need an advanced reservation to drive the park’s Cadillac Summit.

 For Sun-Starved Remote Learners: CALIFORNIA 101